learn-co-students/ios-0616-team-whale/README.md

 Brought to you by team 🐋

 ## Details
-A project by Michael Amundsen, Ryan Cohen, Sergey Nevzorov, and Elli Scharlin

 Health tips and information found in the user profile was taken from [The Office of the Surgeon General](http://www.surgeongeneral.gov/).